I am a grudge holder.

 Without the grace of God, I am naturally and obstinately unforgiving.
 Even when I try to put my mind to forgiveness, anger at the “forgiven” offense returns periodically and unexpectedly… like a bad rash.

 Biblical love doesn’t hold a grudge.
 It doesn’t keep tabs on a debt that can never be paid.
-Love doesn’t say, “You owe me one,” or beat another into submission with the mistakes of their past.
+Love doesn’t say, “You owe me one,” or beats another into submission with the mistakes of their past.
 Instead, love covers a multitude of sins.
 (1 Peter 4:8)

 Love doesn’t really forget, but, in spite of what it knows, love always forgives.
 (1 Cor.
 13:7) Scripture says that God forgives as we forgive.
 (Mt.
 6:12) It also says that if we fail to forgive, He will withhold His forgiveness.
 (Mt.
 6:14-15)